rupali-codes/LinksHub/CONTRIBUTING.md

   * `subcategory`: could be one of the existing categories or create a new one by following the above instructions

 **NOTE**
-   When adding *YouTube* channel link please specify *language* of the channel they are using to teach in for example English, Hindi, Spanish etc. In case language is NOT specified then just remove the language property.
+   When you're adding a *YouTube* channel's link, please specify *language* of the channel they are using to teach in for example English, Hindi, Spanish etc. If the language is NOT specified, remove the language property.

 > **⚠️Important**